 Need a little intel on what qualifies as a fixed, variable, or one-off expense?
 We’ve got you covered:

 - Fixed expenses stay the same month over month, with minimal variation.
-Ex. subscription fees, insurance, rent for your studio space, etc.
+Examples include subscription fees, insurance, rent for your studio space, etc.

 - Variable expenses include things you regularly spend money on but that aren’t totally static.
-Ex. monthly material costs, shipping fees, utilities, or hourly paychecks for employees.
+Examples include material costs, shipping fees, utilities, or hourly paychecks for employees.